Pilot Testing

 In early 2025, the AIM Platform piloted the Association Test, a key component of the Advanced and Indirect Mitigation (AIM) Platform.
 The test focused primarily on Criterion 1 from the draft AIM Platform Criteria, released in May 2024.

-The AIM Platform Association Test is designed to help companies assess whether a potential emissions reduction investment, referred to as an intervention, is sufficiently associated with their value chain.
+The Association Test is designed to help companies assess whether a potential emissions reduction investment, referred to as an intervention, is sufficiently associated with their value chain.
 This assessment is a critical step in determining whether the intervention can count toward a company’s climate target.

 The draft version of the Association Test was shared with participating companies in January 2025, and the pilot ran through April 2025.
 Feedback from this pilot is now being used to revise and improve the test to ensure it is practical and applicable across sectors.
+An anonymized summary can be found below.